Ips sexdentatus

 Difusor ECONEX Ips sexdentatus

-Pheromone diffurser ECONEX IPS SEXDENTATUS 3C 60 DAYS and packaging of the product
+ECONEX IPS SEXDENTATUS 3C 60 DAYS 1 UNIT

 buy button